 I had the pleasure of working with Tom Edwards on this cover.
 It was my first experience at collaborating with an artist to create original art.
 Tom's professionalism made the process easy.
 I sent him background information about the story and two ideas, one of which I thought would be almost impossible to do.
 Well, that is the one Tom picked.
 He quickly sent me a first draft.
 I liked the idea.
 When he sent me the final version, I was blown away by the details and precision of the art.
 I particularly like Dàr and the forest and branches.

-I never planned to have this story be the first story I was to self-publish.
-My plans were to publish a longer story, on which I am still working at this time.
-This is a good example of an author not deciding what to write, but writing what flows easily into words at the time.
-I have to say that I had a lot of fun in writing this story and expanding the world of Tyronia.
-My hope is that the story, although linked to previous stories of mine, can stand on its own and be half as intriguing to you as it was to me.
+I never planned to have this story be my first self-published book.
+My plans were to publish a longer novel, on which I am still working at this time.
+This is a good example of an author not deciding what to write, but writing what flows easily into words at the time, with what time is available.
+I have to say that I had a lot of fun in writing Burden and expanding the world of Tyronia.
+My hope is that the story, although short, is half as intriguing to you as it was to me.

 Published: May 28, 2016